quanted/esat/README.md

 The Rust code can also be compiled to the target directory inside of project root using <i>maturin build</i>.

-The rust functions are imported as python functions, with the 'from esat_rust import esat_rust'
+The rust functions are imported as python functions, with the 'from esat_rust import esat_rust'.

+When creating the python package the pyproject.toml specifies that both setuptools and setuptool-rust are used.
+Setuptools-rust is required for compiling the Rust code during package build.

 ### Creating Docs
 The documentation is created using sphinx and several extensions.

-If creating or adding new rst files run <i>sphinx-apidoc -o docs esat</i>.
+To create or add new rst files run <i>sphinx-apidoc -o docs esat</i>.

 To create, update or modify the existing documentation html, run
 <i>sphinx-build -M html . docs</i> from the command line at the project root directory running the python environment with the necessary sphinx packages.